 Text

-Together with our partners, adelphi is taking a key role in the project, both directing and contributing to the research, publications, and outreach activities.
-Key publications will include a broad ranging policy report, focusing on Europe-wide impacts and options, followed by in-depth country analyses for Poland and Romania, and complemented by a series of topical policy briefs.
+Together with our partners, adelphi took a key role in the project, both directing and contributing to the research, publications, and outreach activities.
+Key publications included a broad-ranging policy report, focusing on Europe-wide impacts of ETS 2 on households welfare and options to support those most vulnerable, followed by in-depth country analyses for Poland and Romania, and complemented by a series of topical policy briefs.

-adelphi will further host a series of outreach events, aimed at disseminating our results and taking the discussion to our target audience.
-Key events will include a high-level seminar for policymakers and experts across the CEE region and a policy workshop in Brussels targeting the EU policy community.
-To foster broad participation in the policy process, we will further host a one-day virtual training on the social dimensions of carbon pricing, targeting civil society and academia.
+adelphi hosted a series of outreach events, aimed at disseminating our results and engaging our target audience - policymakers at different levels and experts - into the discussion.
+Key events included a high-level seminar for policymakers and experts across the CEE region and a policy workshop in Brussels targeting the EU policy community.
+To foster broad participation in the policy process, we further hosted a one-day virtual training on the social dimensions of carbon pricing, targeting civil society and academia.

 Even if an EU-wide carbon price may seem some way off, it is essential to already begin building readiness.
-Through this project, adelphi will make a significant contribution to the discussion.
-Important actors across the spectrum of climate and social policy fields will be better able to understand the relevance of the carbon price, gauge its impacts, and develop strategies for its successful implementation, making sure that the most vulnerable European citizens are also able to share in its benefits.
+Through this project, adelphi made a significant contribution to the discussion.
+Important actors across the spectrum of climate and social policy fields are better able to understand the relevance of the carbon price, gauge its impacts, and develop strategies for its successful implementation, making sure that the most vulnerable European citizens are also able to share in its benefits.